The scope of this Practice Portal page is social communication disorder across the life span.

 Screening typically includes the use of competency-based tools such as interviews and observations, self-report questionnaires, and norm-referenced report measures completed by parents, teachers, or significant others.

 Both formal and informal assessments are used to assess social communication skills.
 A mixture of contexts should be considered during assessment.
-As with screening, competency-based tools, self-report questionnaires, and norm-referenced report measures (e.g., parent, teacher, and significant other) are frequently used.
-Analog tasks that mimic real-world situations and naturalistic observations can be used to gather information about an individual’s communication skills in simulated social situations or in everyday social settings.
+As with screening, competency-based tools, self-report questionnaires, norm-referenced direct assessments, and report measures (e.g., parent, teacher, employer, and significant other) are frequently used.
+Tasks that mimic real-world situations and naturalistic observations can be used to gather information about an individual’s communication skills in simulated social situations or in everyday social settings.
 Review evidence for each assessment’s validity and reliability as part of evidence-based assessment selection.
-See ASHA’s resource on assessment tools, techniques, and data sources for general information about assessment options.
+See ASHA’s resource on Assessment Tools, Techniques, and Data Sources for general information about assessment options.

 Assessment may result in

 Treatment strategies for SCD focus on increasing active engagement and building independence in natural communication environments.
 One-on-one, clinician-directed interventions are useful for teaching new skills.
 Group interventions are used in conjunction with one-on-one services to practice skills in functional communication settings and to promote generalization.
 In school settings, intervention often includes environmental arrangements, teacher-mediated interventions, and peer-mediated interventions (Timler, 2008).

 The treatment modalities described below may be used to implement various treatment options.

-Video-Based Instruction (also called “video modeling”)—an observational mode of teaching that uses video recordings to provide a model of the target behavior or skill.
+Video-based instruction (also called “video modeling”)—an observational mode of teaching that uses video recordings to provide a model of a target behavior or skill.
 Video recordings of desired behaviors are observed and then imitated by the individual.
-The learner’s self-modeling can be videotaped for later review.
+The learner’s performance of the desired behavior(s) can be videotaped for later review.